Texas Drug Sales and Distribution Lawyer

-- There isn’t evidence to prove you had the substance in question: Even if you are accused of drug distribution, if there is no tangible evidence to support the accusations, you could use this as a defense.
+- There isn’t evidence to prove you had the substance in question: Even if you are accused of drug distribution without tangible evidence to support the accusations, you could use this as a defense.

 - You had a legal reason to possess the substance: If you are a medical professional licensed to have the substances in question, you could use this as a defense against drug distribution charges.

-- The arresting officer did not have probable cause to arrest you: If the arresting officer did not have sufficient evidence or probable cause to arrest you, you could use this as a defense against drug distribution charges.
+- The arresting officer did not have probable cause to arrest you: If the officer did not have sufficient evidence or probable cause, you could use this as a defense against drug distribution charges.

-- The prosecution’s obtained evidence as a result of an illegal search and seizure: If the evidence used to convict you was obtained as a result of an unlawful search or seizure, you could use this as a defense.
+- The prosecution’s obtained evidence due to an illegal search and seizure: If the evidence used to convict you was obtained due to an unlawful search or seizure, you could use this as a defense.

 How a Drug Sales and Distribution Attorney Can Help

-When facing drug distribution charges in Texas, it is crucial to have an experienced criminal defense attorney on your side.
+When facing drug distribution charges in Texas, having an experienced criminal defense attorney on your side is crucial.
 An experienced drug offense lawyer can help in many ways, from crafting a solid defense to negotiating with prosecutors.
 A qualified lawyer will start by assessing the evidence and building a strategy to defend against the charges.
-Next, your attorney will review all documents related to your case, including police reports and witness statements, to develop an effective defense.
+Next, your attorney will review all documents related to your case.
+These include police reports and witness statements to develop an effective defense.
 In addition, they will look for any mistakes made by law enforcement during the investigation or arrest that they can use to challenge the charges.

 Your lawyer can also negotiate with prosecutors on your behalf.
 In some cases, a criminal defense attorney may be able to negotiate for reduced charges or a more lenient sentence.
 In other cases, they may be able to get charges dropped altogether.
-An experienced attorney will know how to handle various legal matters, answer any questions you may have, and provide insight into your rights and the potential outcomes of your case.
+An experienced attorney will know how to handle various legal matters.
+They will answer any questions you may have.
+Plus, they’ll provide insight into your rights and the potential outcomes of your case.

 Texas Drug Sale and Distribution Lawyers

-If you are facing drug sales or distribution charges, get experienced legal representation as soon as possible.
+If you face drug sales or distribution charges, get experienced legal representation immediately.
 At Rosenthal Kalabus & Therrian, we provide dedicated criminal defense services for Texans.
 Our experienced team of drug offense attorneys is committed to helping our clients understand their rights and get the best possible outcome for their cases.